OSDeploy/GitBook/osbuilder/offline-servicing.md

-# Offline Servicing - The Complete Process
+# Offline Servicing - The Complete Steps

 I wanted to take the time to explain all the steps involved with Offline Servicing a Windows Image.
 This will primarily focus on Windows 10, but the same methods should also be applied to Windows Server 2016.